Martin Ruhe: Life

 Martin Ruhe became interested in cinema as a teenager and wanted to become a director.
 After graduating from school, he completed a two-year training course as a focus puller.

 Afterwards he moved to London, where he worked as a runner for a camera rental company.
 He then became a cinematographer and filmed more than 200 music videos for artists such as Herbert Grönemeyer, Depeche Mode and Coldplay as well as 350 advertising spots.
-For Thorsten Wettcke Ruhe filmed the short film Die Rosenfalle (1998) and the feature film Ein göttlicher Job (2001).
-On the recommendation of Herbert Grönemeyer Ruhe met Anton Corbijn, wo engaged him for his Ian Curtis biopic Control.
+For Thorsten Wettcke Ruhe filmed the short film Die Rosenfalle (1998) and the feature film A Goddamn Job (2001).
+On the recommendation of Herbert Grönemeyer Ruhe met Anton Corbijn, who engaged him for his Ian Curtis biopic Control.
 He gained further prominence for his work on the film Harry Brown.
 Since then Ruhe was engaged for various international productions.
 In 2010 he worked again with Anton Corbijn on The American, a thriller starring George Clooney.
 In 2016 he filmed Ewan McGregor's directorial debut American Pastoral.
 For George Clooney Ruhe filmed the science fiction film The Midnight Sky.